v2fly/v2fly-github-io/docs/en_US/config/outbounds.md

 When the identifier of another outbound protocol is specified, the data sent by this outbound protocol will be forwarded to the specified outbound protocol.

+> `transportLayer`: true | false

+(Since v4.35.0) Whether to enable transport layer forwarding support.
+When enabled, the transport layer protocol of this outbound connection will remain effective (if supported).

+If this option is not enabled, the transport layer protocol will be invalid when forwarding, and only the default TCP transport protocol can be used.

 ## MuxObject

-The function of Mux is to distribute the data of multiple TCP connections on one TCP connection.
+The Mux function distributes the data of multiple TCP connections from one TCP connection.
 See [Mux.Cool](../developer/protocols/muxcool.md) for implementation details.
 Mux is designed to reduce TCP's handshake delay, not to increase connection throughput.
-Using Mux to watch videos, download or measure speed usually has the opposite effect.
-Mux only needs to be enabled on the client side, and the server side automatically adapts.
+Using Mux to watch videos, transfer files, or measure transfer speed generally will be worse.
+Mux only needs to be enabled on the client side, and the server side will automatically switch along with it.

 `MuxObject` corresponds to the `mux` item in `OutboundObject`.